star2star/react-verto-communicator/documents/browser-info-spec.md

 Prop Name | Sample | Description
 ------------ | -------------
-bhtitle | {"id": "bvh.browserSupportTitle","value": "Browser not supported"} | An object.
-Required. bhBodyText | {"id": "bvh.browserSupportBodyText","value": "The browser you are using isn't supported by our software.
-Please see below for alternate browser.
-Once you have chosen an alternative browser you'll be able to access the session link using it."} | An object.
-Required. browserIcon | svgIcon | Browser icon. browserLink | "http://..." | String.
-Required. browserName | {"id" : "bns.name", "defaultMessage" : "BrowserName"}, | An object.
+browserIcon | svgIcon | Browser icon.
+browserLink | "http://..." | String.
+Required.
+browserName | {"id" : "bns.name", "defaultMessage" : "BrowserName"}, | An object.
 Required.